Zirab District

 Zirab District (بخش زیرآب) is in Savadkuh County, Mazandaran province, Iran.
 Its capital is the city of Zirab.

 History

-After the 2011 National Census, Kaseliyan and Sorkhkola Rural Districts, and the city of Zirab, were separated from the Central District in the formation of Zirab District.
+In 2012, Kaseliyan and Sorkhkola Rural Districts, and the city of Zirab, were separated from the Central District in the formation of Zirab District.

 Demographics

 Population

-At the time of the 2016 census, the district's population was 21,376 inhabitants in 7,125 households.
+At the time of the 2016 National Census, the district's population was 21,376 inhabitants in 7,125 households.